NitrofMtl/Arduino-Home-Thermostat/README.md

 User can name room and control setpoints for each channels.
 It also have an program page for schedule temperature for each rooms.
-Program haves 4 mode of operation:
-  -single day (sunday to saturday)
-  -week day (monday to friday)
+Program haves 4 mode of operation: single day (sunday to saturday) week day (monday to friday) week-end all day
-  -week-end
-  -all day

 Web page is store on SD card.